openbmc/hiomapd/Documentation/mbox_protocol.md

 The host can then write to that window directly (updating the BMC memory) and send a command to "commit" those updates to flash.

-Finally there is a `RESET_STATE`.
+Finally, there is a `RESET_STATE`.
 It's the state in which the bootloader in the SEEPROM of the POWER9 chip will find what it needs to load HostBoot.
 The details are still being ironed out: either mapping the full flash read only or reset to a "window" that is either at the bottom or top of the flash.
 The